 All other units will be internally assessed through coursework (preparation and production, research, written assignments, log keeping, discussion and evaluation) and there are no exams.
 Over two years you will compile a portfolio of coursework.
 This coursework is all marked by our lecturers and a sample of units will be externally verified and moderated by RSL.

 Our assessments are graded within four bands, these being Unclassified, Pass, Merit and Distinction.

-As part of your study programme you will have access to our 800 capacity live music venue, sound-proof rehearsal booths, iMac computer suites using Logic/Ableton and our recording studio.
-In addition to this you be have access to a wide range of live equipment ranging from analogue/digital mixing/recording desks, lighting desks, and a comprehensive selection of synth and music technology gear for live and recording-based music production.
+As part of your study programme, you will have access to our 800 capacity live music venue, sound-proof rehearsal booths, iMac computer suites using Logic/Ableton and our recording studio.
+In addition to this, you have access to a wide range of live equipment ranging from analogue/digital mixing/recording desks, lighting desks, and a comprehensive selection of synth and music technology gear for live and recording-based music production.
 We also have experienced Music Industry staff that will be able to help and guide you through your two years on the course.